-Customs appraisement involves the application of complex statutory formulas to determine the dutiable value of imported merchandise.
+Customs valuation involves the application of complex statutory formulas to determine the dutiable value of imported merchandise.
 The manner in which import transactions are structured and documented frequently affects dutiable value.
-Careful attention to detail can result in substantial duty savings and penalty avoidance.
+Careful attention to structure, documentation and record keeping can result in substantial duty savings and penalty avoidance.

 We work closely with tax counsel to maximize tax and customs benefits while ensuring compliance with all applicable rules and regulations.
-A joint review and analysis of a firm’s customs and tax structure often leads to strategic changes to corporate organization and sourcing approaches that can yield meaningful tax and duty savings.
+A joint review and analysis of a firm’s customs and tax structure can identify strategic opportunities which can yield meaningful tax and duty savings.